NateshaMortimer/Amazon-Retail-Analytics/README.md

 1. Data loading and inspection
 2. Removal of irrelevant columns in product details dataset
 3. Handling missing values
-   - `column_1` has 123 missing values REEEEEMMMOOOVEEE THHHHHIIIIIIIIIIIIIIIIIISSSS remove this
    - Verify no products with missing Product IDs
 4. Data cleaning and formatting
    - Find products with missing Category information and fill in "Other" as Category to not remove valuable information from analysis

-   -
 ## Exploratory Data Analysis
-EDA involved exploring the sales data to answer key questions, such as:
+EDA involved exploring the product data to answer key questions, such as:
-- What is the overall sales trend
+- What are the top product cateogies for product offerings?
-- Which products are top sellers?
+- What products are in the top categories?
+- How many product offerings belong to the top 10 product categories?
-- What are the peak sales periods?
+- What percentage of the total product offerings are in the top 10 product categories?

+## Secondary Data Cleaning / Preparation
+In the initial data preparatiion phase, the following tasks were performed:
+1. Data loading and inspection
+2. Removal of irrelevant columns in product details dataset
+3. Handling missing values
+   - Verify no products with missing Product IDs
+4. Data cleaning and formatting
+   - Find products with missing Category information and fill in "Other" as Category to not remove valuable information from analysis

 ## Data Analysis & Visualizations
 Include some interesting code/features worked with